 Across all European colonies, white settlers forbade Indigenous people from practicing their own spiritual practices and forced them to convert to Christianity.
 The open chapel was built to “serve” the local Indigenous communities, who would be crowded into the courtyard to listen to sermons.
 It was hoped they would be indoctrinated into the Christian worldview and become submissive colonial subjects.

-At that time, the region was rife with rebellions and guerilla raids by Chichimeca tribes who resisted religious conversion and often targeted the monasteries with tremendous ferocity, burning them down and killing the missionary priests.
-The Augustinian order in the early years of the colony of New Spain therefore had good reasons to fear the prospect of a similar uprising occurring among the local Otomi tribes and set about indoctrinating the Native communities with a particular fanaticism.
+At that time, the region was rife with rebellions and guerilla raids by Chichimeca tribes who resisted religious conversion and often targeted the monasteries, burning them down and killing the missionary priests.
+The Augustinian order in the early years of the colony of New Spain therefore had reasons to expect a similar uprising among the local Otomi tribes.
+In the hopes of staving off such a response, they set about their missionary work with a particular fanaticism.

 Because the Indigenous peoples could not read and either spoke Spanish as a second language or, frequently, not at all, the murals were thought to be a particularly effective visual complement to the sermons.
 Various biblical scenes are depicted on the walls of the open chapel, including Adam and Eve being deceived by the serpent; Noah’s flood; the peace and tranquility of Heaven; the fires of Purgatory; and the brutal torments of Hell.